issues37/QB64-Probability/README.md

 > ( each integer is a boolean that decides if the vehicle (pixel) goes left or right in each "intersection", as if seen from above.. )
 >
 > did u perhaps ever make a similar project (probability tree) using QB64? looking for inspiration..  did this with IF statements.. perhaps functional style is better?
+>
+> code posted below as image, and as .bas marked issues37 in the GitHub-project folder)

 ![Screenshot_20240429-200419_Gallery](https://github.com/TheJoyfulProgrammer/QB64-Probability-Tree/assets/11287410/a6482f47-6169-44d7-8fcc-09e085e29fe5)